microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-03.md

 The custom classifier helps you to automate the recognition of the different document types or classes in your knowledge store

-Use these directions for [Buidling a Custom Classifier Model](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/how-to-guides/build-a-custom-classifier?view=doc-intel-4.0.0) to train the custom classifier in Azure Document Intelligence on how to recognize the following 4 categories of documents:
+Use these directions for [Building a Custom Classifier Model](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/how-to-guides/build-a-custom-classifier?view=doc-intel-4.0.0) to train the custom classifier in Azure Document Intelligence on how to recognize the following 4 categories of documents:
 - f01-geography-climate
 - f02-tourism-economy
 - f03-geography-politics